 Here are 10 things you may not know (or may never want to know) about those lovely hairballs:

 - Slimy hairballs are a good thing.
 The moisture that encapsulates the hairball is a combination of mucus and digestive fluids that provide a smoother journey for the hairball up through the digestive tract.
 It makes regurgitation more comfortable for the cat!

 - Licking and grooming all the time is not a good thing.
 Overgrooming is a sign of anxiety in cats and may cause bald patches, skin sores and, yes, more hairballs.
 When cats lick themselves, they release endorphins, the happy chemicals in the brain.
 If a cat is stressed, overgrooming may be its way of self-comfort.
 A veterinary behaviorist can offer some helpful advice to calm your anxious cat.

 - Hairballs come in all sizes.
 Usually about an inch long, size doesn’t matter as long as the hairball comes up and out.
-Record holder in the cat hairball world stands at about 10+ inches long and, yes, this is abnormal!
+The record holder in the cat hairball world stands at about 10+ inches long and, yes, this is abnormal!

-- A regurgitated hairball once in awhile is normal, even as frequent as once every few weeks.
+- The occasional hairball is normal, even as often as once every few weeks.
 However, hairballs that turn up more frequently might mean your cat has an underlying health issue.
 Check in with your veterinarian to make sure it isn’t something more serious.